 Real Estate Laws Vary From State to State

 Not all states have the same real estate laws.
 In fact, Texas real estate laws and practices are highly unique in comparison to other states.
 Just because you have bought or sold a home in another state, does not necessarily make you qualified to do so in Texas.
 (I know, I know…we Texans think everything is bigger and better here!)
-But the fact is, Texas real estate is so complicated, that agents are required to have many more hours of education to get a license here than any other state…about three times more than average!
+But the fact is, Texas real estate is so complicated, that agents are required to have many more hours of education to get a license here than any other state…about three times more hours of education than average across other states!

 Your Legal Exposure in a Real Estate Transaction Can Be Very High